zack-test-org/git-xargs/slack-muter/README.md

 # Slack Muter

-## Why?
+## Motivation

 In a remote team, the amount of emails and Slack messages can be overwhelming.
-The only solution is to limit your notifications to only those you intend to respond to.
+Arguably the best solution is to limit your notifications to only those you intend to respond to.
 When I'm on support, I intend to respond to all customer shared channel requests, but when I'm not I only intend to respond to `#support-discussion` messages.

-But manually muting or unmuting all the shared channels is a pain.
-Hence this script. :)
+That means I want to mute all shared channels while on support, but unmute them when I'm not on support.
+Doing this manually is a pain, so this script automates it.

+## How It Works

+Slack's API does not allow you to individually mute or unmute channels.
+Rather, you can only set a list of all channels that are currently muted.
+As a result, naively muting only the shared channels would have the effect of _unmuting_ all your currently muted channels.
+For that reason, this script will check which channels you have currently muted and be sure to set them again if necessary.

-## What?
+## Requirements

-This script will take a slack API token and automatically mute or unmute your user account from all shared channels.

 *Note*: This script requires python 3.6+